mrlunchbox777/personal-finance/README.md

 Use budget management software mentioned in [Stay Alive](#stay-alive)

-Don't try to make too drastic changes, changing lifestyle is hard, it's better to be realistic and stick to it than to set lofty goals that you won't be able to stick too.
+Don't try to make too drastic changes.
+Changing lifestyle is hard; it's better to be realistic and stick to it than to set lofty goals that are unattainable.

 ### Track It